RoseTeam/Futurakart/docs/Tutorial_base_emulation.md

 roslaunch futurakart_control control.launch
 ```

-Now we are ready to publish a driving command using Ackermann messages :
+And finally, now we are ready to publish a driving command using Ackermann messages :
 ```
 rostopic pub -r 50.0 /ackermann_cmd ackermann_msgs/AckermannDrive "{'steering_angle': 0.05, 'speed': 0.1}"
 ```